 Seabed: sand, rocks Wind protection: From all winds, except not quite well from the NE

-On the northern coast of the island of Vis, west of the port of Vis, deeply cut into island is Rogačić port.
-Rogačić port is well protected from all winds.
-It consists of two bays.
-The narrower and longer one, on the west side is Parja bay.
+On the northern coast of the island of Vis, west of the port of Vis deeply cut into the island is Rogačić port.
+Rogačić port is well protected from all winds and consists of two bays, the narrower and longer one.
+On the west side is Parja bay.
 The other is Rogačić cove, which is slightly more open to the NE.

 Coordinates: 42°58’21.5″N 16°40’31.3″E

 Seabed: sand Wind protection: from all winds except from W and SW

 Gradina Anchorage is located on the northwestern side of the island of Korčula, on 4NM sailing from Vela Luka.
 Gradina Bay is under port Authority of Vela Luka, equipped with 15 mooring buoys.
 If you decide to anchor in the bay, the Port Authority will charge you.
 The approximate daily anchoring fee is 100 Kn.

 Even though Gradina is open to the W winds and Maestral, a small island inside the bay called “Gubeša” protects the bay partially from the W too.
 The water in the bay is very shallow, with mainly pebble beaches and with few sand spots.
 Gradina is a perfect destination for families with children.
 From your boat, you can enjoy the remarkable sunsets down the horizon of the open seas.